Orlando, Florida: Foreign consulates

-Given Orlando's status as a busy international tourist destination and growing industrial and commercial base, there are several foreign consulates and honorary consulates in Orlando including Argentina, Colombia, Czech Republic, Haiti, Mexico, Switzerland, the Netherlands, and the Ivory Coast.
-As a result, Orlando now has the second-highest number of foreign consulates in Florida next to Miami.
-The British Government operated a Consulate from 1994 to 2014 when all services transferred to the British Consulate General in Miami.
+Given Orlando's status as a busy international tourist destination and growing industrial and commercial base, there are several foreign consulates and honorary consulates in Orlando including (as of April 2023): Austria, Brazil, Chile, Colombia, Czech Republic, France, Germany, Haiti, Iceland (Honorary), Italy (Honorary), Japan, Mexico, the Netherlands, and Switzerland (Honorary).
+In 1999, Orlando had the second-highest number of foreign consulates in Florida next to Miami.